Category Archives: Multiple Monarchies

 United Arab Emirates

-The United Arab Emirates is an elective monarchy formed from a federation of seven emirates, Abu Dhabi (the capital), Ajman, Dubai, Fujairah, Ras Al Khaimah, Sharjah, and Umm Al Quwain.
-Each emirate is governed by an emir and together the seven emirs form the Federal Supreme Council.
+The United Arab Emirates is an elective monarchy formed from a federation of seven emirates, Abu Dhabi (the capital), Ajman, Dubai, Fujairah, Ras Al Khaimah, Sharjah, and Umm Al Quwain, each governed by an emir.
+Together the seven emirs form the Federal Supreme Council.
 The members of the Federal Supreme Council elect a president and vice president from among their members.
 In practice, the Emir of Abu Dhabi serves as president while the Emir of Dubai is vice president and also prime minister.
 Each of the seven emirates is a hereditary monarchy.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.